djeada/Databases-Notes/notes/02_database_design/04_indexing_strategies.md

 #### How Indexes Work

 An index is typically implemented using a data structure like a B-tree or a hash table, which allows for rapid searching, insertion, and deletion of data.
-Here's a simple ASCII diagram to illustrate the concept:
+Here's a simple diagram to illustrate the concept:

 ```
 +-------------------------------------------+